alf45tar/PedalinoMini/README.md

 ## Controls

-A control is a single switch of pedal (i.e. button 2 of pedal 4) or a combination of 2 switched of any pedal to be pressed simultaneous.
+A control is a single switch of a pedal (i.e. button 2 of pedal 4) or a combination of 2 switched of any pedal to be pressed simultaneous.
 Controls are used to logical sort and hide the physical connection of switches or to define a new control as simultaneous press of 2 switches.

 Actions are triggered by controls.
 As a consequence a control is needed also for analog and ultrasonic pedals.